datapresso/movieapp-dialog/README.md

   4. Click **RESTAGE** to restart your app.

 #### Uploading a dialog file
 After you bind an instance of the Dialog service to the app, you can use the credentials you received in the previous step to upload a dialog file.
-The dialog files for this application are in the project at `/movieapp-dialog/src/main/resources/dialog_files`.
-For Configuration 1, use `movieapp-dialog-file.xml`.
-For Configuration 2, use `movieapp-dialog+classifier-file.xml`.
+The dialog files for this application are in the project at `/tsaapp-dialog/src/main/resources/dialog_files`.
+For Configuration 1, use `tsaapp-dialog-file.xml`.
+For Configuration 2, use `tsaapp-dialog+classifier-file.xml`.

 Use the following command to upload this file to Bluemix:
 ```